 Standard number and revision year of the standardJIS X 8341-3:2016

-Brief description of the Web page in questionhttps://www.digital.go.jp/ All pages below, https://form-www.digital.go.jp/contact
+Brief description of the target Web pagehttps://www.digital.go.jp/ All the following pages, https://form-www.digital.go.jp/contact

 Check tool used for the testNu Html Checker, Adobe Acrobat Pro, axe-core

-Operating systems, user agents, and assistive technologies used to validate the contentWindows10 / Google Chrome / NVDA, Windows10 / Adobe Acrobat Reader / NVDA, iOS17.4 / Safari / VoiceOver
+Operating systems, user agents, and assistive technologies used to verify the contentWindows10 / Google Chrome / NVDA, Windows10 / Adobe Acrobat Reader / NVDA, iOS17.4 / Safari / VoiceOver

 Success Criteria ChecklistSuccess Criteria Checklist

-Additional measures beyond the Success Criteria to improve accessibilityA "Go to Text" link at the top of each page
+Additional steps beyond the success criteria to improve accessibilityPlace a "Go to Body" link at the top of each page

 Success Criteria Checklist

-• In the "Apply" column, "Yes" indicates that the Achievement Standard is applicable, and "-" indicates that the Achievement Standard is not applicable.
+• In the "Apply" column, "○" indicates that the criterion is applicable, and "-" indicates that it is not applicable.

-• In the "Result" column, "Yes" indicates that the Success Criteria have been met, and "X" indicates that the Success Criteria have not been met.
+• In the "Result" column, "○" indicates that the criterion is met, and "×" indicates that it is not met.

-• Refer to the Web Content Accessibility Guidelines (WCAG) 2.0 External Links Glossary for terms used in the Success Criteria.
+• Refer to the Web Content Accessibility Guidelines (WCAG) 2.0 Glossary of External Links for an explanation of the terms used in the Success Criteria.

 Success Criteria Checklist

-1.2.1Audio only and video only (prerecorded)A-YesNo Affected Content
+1.2.1Audio only and video only (prerecorded)A-YesNo such content

-1.3.1Information and RelationshipsAYesNo"Some sentences have list items that are not marked up as a list." or "Some PDFs do not have markup and bookmark settings."
+1.3.1Information and RelationshipsAYes×"Some sentences are not marked up as a list." or "Some PDFs are not marked up and bookmarked."

 1.3.2Meaningful orderAYesYes